alanbarnett/ptheme/README.md

 PATH to include it.
 Also, the included themes will NOT have a .sh extension, while all additional scripts that are used WILL have the .sh extension.

-To change themes from the command line:
+To change themes from the command line (also see *other goodies):

 `$ PROMPT_THEME="theme name"`